-Why is my rice sticky and clumpy?
+Why is my Basmati rice sticky and clumpy?

-Basmati rice can clump up for a few reasons.
-Excess water - You could have added more water than necessary - make sure that your rice to water ratio is 1:1.
+Basmati rice can clump up for a few reasons: Excess water - You may have added more water than necessary - make sure that your rice to water ratio is 1:1.
 Don’t skip the rinse - If you skipped the initial rinse, the rice can be sticky.
 Rinsing the rice will get rid of the excess starch, preventing the rice from clumping up.
 Too much soaking – Soaking the rice for more than 30 minutes can cause the rice to absorb too much water, making it sticky after cooking.

-Why is my rice undercooked?
+Why is my Basmati rice undercooked?

 The timing for pressure cooking can vary by brand or rice used.
 If you find that despite following the instructions, your rice is undercooked, cover it with the lid of the Instant Pot for 5 minutes more, the residual heat will cook the rice evenly.